dehaas-j/android_external_gptfdisk/README.md

 file contains instructions on how to build statically linked binaries for gdisk and sgdisk.

+# USE THIS CODE AND ITS DERIVATIVES AT YOUR OWN RISK
+It was written by an amateur, a hobbyist, who might not have known what he was doing.

 # Compilation instructions
 1. Obtain the Android source code
 2. Clone this repository into the external directory of your Android code